 Operating at the kernel level, real-time file integrity monitoring intercepts file changes from the operating system itself.
 This allows detection of only the watched files that are changed by the operating system and allows changes to be captured at the moment they occur.
 This intelligent change detection methodology uses minimal system resources so that CPU cycles and disk I/O remain low.
 This advanced methodology also provides greater accuracy and other forensic information that is not possible through polling.
 Real-time change detection provides a distinct advantage over poll-based solutions.

 Every second matters when it comes to change detection.
 By detecting changes instantly, IT security personnel can be quickly alerted to changes that are malicious, can cripple critical business functions, or lead to a data breach.
 Integrity checking products use various hash algorithms, along with other file parameters, as a basis for proof that a file has, or has not been altered.
 However, file integrity monitoring products differ drastically in speed, performance impact, and capabilities in how they accomplish these steps.

 CimTrak is the only file integrity monitoring solution that offers an integrated change ticketing system to allow users to plan and reconcile changes.

 Protecting Your IT Environment From Ransomware Attacks

 Ransomware is not going away any time soon, and budgets aren't going to miraculously increase overnight.
-Making smart investments to your IT infrastructure, and installing common-sense protocols for employees to follow is the first step toward creating a more secure environment.
+Making smart investments in your IT infrastructure, and installing common-sense protocols for employees to follow is the first step toward creating a more secure environment.

 With the help of CimTrak, you can combat ransomware and cryptolockers, gaining real-time insight into exactly what has changed throughout your entire network.
 From databases to network devices, Cimcor enables IT teams to achieve full oversight and mitigate risks.
-To learn how CimTrak can help with HIPAA compliance, download out HIPAA solution brief today.
+To learn how CimTrak can help with HIPAA compliance, download our HIPAA solution brief today.